KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 Add possibility to revert, repeat changes; add basic editing options.
 Difficulty: Hard

-* Task 5.3: Add scene object editor
+* Task 5.3: Add scene object editor.
+Part 1
 Add editor widget for changing selected object on scene.
-There should be features like change name, color, rotation, projection, scale, offset, change vertices, change edges.
+There should be features like change name, color, rotation, projection, scale, offset.
 Difficulty: Hard

 ### Sprint 6.
 Saving and Loading Figures to/from the File System
 * Task 6.1: Serialize the figure into JSON/XML
 Write functions that convert the figure object (NDShape) into a JSON or XML string for saving purposes.
-Difficulty: Medium
+Difficulty: Easy

 * Task 6.2: Implement file save and load functions
 Develop code for writing the serialized string to a file and reading it back with proper deserialization into a figure object.
-Difficulty: Medium
+Difficulty: Easy

-* Task 6.3: Exception handling for file operations
+* Task 6.3: Add scene object editor.
+Part 2
-Add error handling in the save/load modules using try-catch constructs.
+Add to editor widget shape edititng (dimension, vertices, edges).
-Difficulty: Low
+Difficulty: Hard

 ### Sprint 7.
 Module Integration, Testing, and Optimization
 * Task 7.1: Integrate all modules into a cohesive application